cran-task-views/MissingData/MissingData.md

     aerobiological datasets imported from aerobiological public databases.
     `r pkg("QUALYPSO")` can handle missing data and provides unbiased estimates of climate change responses for incomplete ensembles of climate projections.
+-   *Causal inference*: Various methods for causal inference with missing data are implemented in `r pkg("targeted")`, using augmented IPW estimators.
--   *Causal inference*: Causal inference with interactive fixed-effect models is available in `r pkg("gsynth")`, with missing values handled by matrix completion, and in `r pkg("dosearch")`, via extension of do-calculus to missing data. `r pkg("MatchThem")` matches multiply imputed datasets using several matching methods, and provides users with tools to estimate causal effects in each imputed datasets. `r pkg("grf")` offers treatment effect estimation with incomplete confounders and covariates under modified unconfoundedness assumptions and `r pkg("RCAL")` implements regularized calibrated estimation for causal inference with missing values and high dimension.
+    Causal inference with interactive fixed-effect models is available in `r pkg("gsynth")`, with missing values handled by matrix completion, and in `r pkg("dosearch")`, via extension of do-calculus to missing data.
+    `r pkg("MatchThem")` matches multiply imputed datasets using several matching methods, and provides users with tools to estimate causal effects in each imputed datasets. `r pkg("grf")` offers treatment effect estimation with incomplete confounders and covariates under modified unconfoundedness assumptions and `r pkg("RCAL")` implements regularized calibrated estimation for causal inference with missing values and high dimension.
 -   *Finance*: `r pkg("imputeFin")` handles imputation of missing values in financial time series using AR models or random walk.
 -   *Scoring*: Basic methods (mean, median, mode, \...) for imputing missing